Haadi-Khan/Olympiad-Problem-Bot/README.md

 Thanks to [Ryan Rudes's AMC Problem Scraper](https://github.com/Ryan-Rudes/amc-problems) for the images folder here.

-This is a discord bot for randomly selecting AMC Problems.
+This is a discord bot for randomly selecting AMC/AIME Problems.
 The major benefit of this bot over others is that it sorts the problems by category which is incredibly helpful for targeted practice.
-It also allows you to randomly select AMC 10/12 problems normally.
+It also allows you to randomly select AMC 10/12 or AIME problems normally.

 ## Syntax

-Generating Random Problem: `?pr {10/12}`
+Generating Random AMC Problem: `?amc {10/12}`

+Generating Random AIME Problem: `?aime`

 Generating Random Problem Based on Category:

 Easy- `?pce {alg/geo/nt/com}`